University of Wisconsin-Parkside

 Archive Records Management Policy for University Records

-The purpose of University Archives and Records Management is to identify, organize, preserve and provide access to records of vital administrative, fiscal, legal and historical value to the university and its departments and the state of Wisconsin.
-It recognizes as a record all evidence of official university business created as part of such activity regardless of physical format, i.e. paper, electronic, or other formats.
+The UW-Parkside Archives and the campus Records Manager work to identify, organize, preserve, and provide access to records of vital administrative, fiscal, legal, and historical value to the university and its departments and the State of Wisconsin.
+It recognizes as a record all evidence of official university business created as part of such activity regardless of format.

 Responsibilities of the Archives